Sanduni522/RNA2way_pred/README.md

 $ source bin/activate
 ```

 3) You must have the Rosetta rna_denovo package installed on your computer.

+4) The package must be executed where the PDB files are located.